copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Luck plays a reduced factor in to-hit calculations, now adding +1 to hit for every 3 points of luck, rounded to the next greatest increment: +1 for 1 to 3 luck, +2 for 4 to 6 luck, -1 for -1 to -3 luck, etc.
+- Critical hits on martial arts attacks made at Expert or higher skill may disarm an enemy of its weapon and knock it to an adjacent space, with higher chance for higher levels of skill.

 ### Interface changes